 Section XII: Other College Policies

 The College complies with the federal Crime Awareness and Campus Security Act of 1990 by publishing and distributing security policies, procedures and crime statistics for each campus.
 The information is distributed in compliance with the requirements of the act.
-It is also available from Campus Security and the Public Information Office, and it is published in the student handbook.
+It is also available from Campus Security and the Marketing & Communications, and it is published in the College website.